Internet-of-People/iop-profile-server/docs/CA-Protocol-Basics.md

 your client needs to represent an identity.
 Each pair of Ed25519 keys represents an identity in the profile server's protocol.
 You should never be required to disclose the private key to any peer in the network.

-During the conversation setup (using `StartConversationRequest`), the requester (usually the client application) provides a challenge to be signed by the requestee (usually the profile server) and the signature is delivered in the response together with the requestee's identity
+During the conversation setup (using `StartConversationRequest`), the requestor (usually the client application) provides a challenge to be signed by the requestee (usually the profile server) and the signature is delivered in the response together with the requestee's identity
 (a public key).
 As a client, you should always verify that the presented signature is a valid signature created by the claimed identity.
 Also, if you know the profile server network identifier from another source (e.g. LOC server), or you had a conversation with the same profile server before,